Start by clicking on "Fill out the template"

 Answer a few questions and your document is created automatically.

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

-An Equipment Lease Agreement is an agreement where the owner of the equipment, permits the user to use the equipment in exchange for a periodic lease payment.
-The owner of the equipment is the lessor, the user is the lessee.
-The equipment which can be leased includes any physical property such as vehicles, machinery and other tangible properties.
+An Equipment Lease Agreement is an agreement where the owner of an equipment permits another to use the equipment in exchange for a periodic lease payment.
+The owner of the equipment is the lessor, the user of the equipment is the lessee.
+An equipment that can be leased includes any physical property such as vehicles, machinery and other tangible properties.
 Note that this document can not be used to rent land or building, as the Residential Lease Agreement and the Commercial Lease Agreement are available for this purpose.